Life After Graduation

 Question: Hi HPA - I’m a freshman and I thought I wanted to do medicine because I liked science in high school and I definitely want to do something that has an impact on society, but I fell in love with my freshman seminar, which was health policy focused, and I haven’t loved my science courses so far.
 I feel like a failure leaving my lifelong dream of medicine behind, but I feel like I’m not going to do well in science right now because I’m not feeling excited about it.
 What would happen if I didn’t do the premed courses, concentrated in WWS, but decided later that I wanted to be a doctor?

-Answer: This is a common freshman concern—suddenly science is more rigorous, and other courses that you might have originally been taking just to fulfill requirements become the most interesting thing you’ve ever encountered in a classroom.
-College is a time of self-discovery, and it’s important to be open to changes in your interests in light of new information that you’re encountering.
+Answer: This is a common freshman concern—suddenly science is more rigorous, and other courses that you might have originally been taking just to fulfill requirements become the most interesting thing you’ve ever studied.
+College is a time of self-discovery; it’s important to be open to changes in your interests in light of new information that you’re encountering.

 But, to answer your question, if you decide to take time off from being premed, but then feel the calling again later, you can always return to premed.
 In fact, some of the more compelling candidates we encounter are those who headed off in completely different directions for awhile (theater, professional athletics, research) before settling on medicine.
-There are academic programs designed specifically for students who want to take the premed courses after graduation (post-baccalaureate) - we highlight some of them on our webpage: http://www.princeton.edu/hpa/post-bac-programs/career-changer.
+There are academic programs designed specifically for students who want to take the premed courses after graduation (post-baccalaureate) - we highlight some of them on the Post-baccalaureate Career Changer Programs page webpage of our website.

-Finally, since you’re a first-year student, you might also consider the Mount Sinai FlexMed Program (http://icahn.mssm.edu/education/medical-education/programs/flexmed): FlexMed allows college sophomores in any major to apply and, if accepted, allows you to follow any academic path you wish through undergrad. ♦
+Finally, since you’re a first-year student, you might also consider the Mount Sinai FlexMed Program and Sidney Kimmel IDeA program, which allow college sophomores to apply and, if accepted, to ease the pre-requisites and application process to medical school. ♦

 What to Do During Your Year 'Off'